From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models

 \textbf{Actors.} Each actor ($p$) is depicted with gender and ethnicity attributes to facilitate structured analysis of social bias.
 For gender, we adopt the \textit{four} categories proposed by \citet{luccioni2023stable}: man, woman, the neutral term ``person,'' and non-binary person.
 Although inclusive, this schema cannot capture the full diversity of gender identities but offers clear evaluative boundaries for controlled analysis.
 For ethnicity, we employ \textit{seven} groups—White, Black, Indian, East Asian, Southeast Asian, Middle Eastern, and Latino—following \citet{karkkainen2021fairface} and U.S. Census Bureau conventions.
 While these categories aim to be inclusive, they are socially constructed and not intended to be exhaustive or universally representative.

-\textbf{Actions.} We examine 42 actions ($a$)—\textit{bake, bike, call, clean, climb, cook, cough, cry, drink, drive, eat, exercise, fish, hit, jump, kick, kneel, laugh, lift, paint, pick, pitch, pray, read, ride, row, run, shop, shout, sit, skate, sleep, smile, stand, stare, stretch, study, sweep, throw, walk, wash, work}—previously identified in the literature as statistically associated with particular genders or ethnic groups \citep{zhao2017men,garg2018word,cho2023dall,qiu2023gender}.
-These actions were selected not only for their well-documented social associations but also for their high visual distinctiveness and ease of depiction in short video clips, which ensures reliable annotation and interpretability of model outputs.
-This carefully curated yet socially meaningful action set establishes a reproducible foundation for future extensions toward more complex, culturally specific, or temporally dynamic event scenarios.
+\textbf{Verbs.} We examine 42 verbs ($a$)—\textit{bake, bike, call, clean, climb, cook, cough, cry, drink, drive, eat, exercise, fish, hit, jump, kick, kneel, laugh, lift, paint, pick, pitch, pray, read, ride, row, run, shop, shout, sit, skate, sleep, smile, stand, stare, stretch, study, sweep, throw, walk, wash, work}—previously identified in the literature as statistically associated with particular genders or ethnic groups \citep{zhao2017men,garg2018word,cho2023dall,qiu2023gender}.
+These verbs were selected not only for their well-documented social associations but also for their high visual distinctiveness and ease of depiction in short video clips, which ensures reliable annotation and interpretability of model outputs.
+This carefully curated yet socially meaningful verb set establishes a reproducible foundation for future extensions toward more complex, culturally specific, or temporally dynamic event scenarios.